OlganeOlga/mvc-report/README.md

 - symfony/orm-pack
 - symfony/maker-bundle

-RUN npm istall to get the requireties
+- RUN npm istall to get the requireties

 ## Usage

 You can navigate to all pages through links in the headers

+## Authors
+the project is made by Olga Egorova

 # Scrutinizer